mahmoudrd/ingress-hw/README.md

 6. create the Ingress in your cluster: kubectl create -f ingress.yaml

-7. now run your web app using this commandline: curl -kL  http://127.0.0.1/music
+7. now run your web app using this command line: curl -kL  http://127.0.0.1/music

 thats it!